seanhulseman/stellar-object-classification---larger-attempt/README.md

 # Stellar Object Classification - Project README
 ## Problem Statement
 The field of astronomy relies heavily on the accurate and efficient classification of celestial objects.
-The Sloan Digital Sky Survey (SDSS) provides a rich dataset with columns such as 'u', 'g', 'r', 'i', 'z', 'class', and 'redshift'.
+The Sloan Digital Sky Survey (SDSS) provides a rich dataset with columns such as ultraviolet (u), green (g), red (r), near-infrared (i), infrared (z), 'class', and 'redshift'.
 The challenge is to develop a robust classification model that accurately identifies the class of celestial objects based on their spectral features.
 The goal of this project is to create a model that accurately distinguishes between types of stellar objects from Sloan Digital Sky Survey (SDSS) data to help physicists more finely distinguish quasars, galaxies, and stars.

+# Executive Summary
+## Problem Overview
+The classification of celestial objects is a fundamental task in astronomy, and the SDSS dataset, comprising 2.2 million data points, provides an opportunity to enhance the accuracy and efficiency of this process.
+The project aims to leverage machine learning techniques to develop a classification model for celestial objects based on their spectral features and astronomer-determined redshifts.

+## Goals and Objectives
+* Develop a machine-learning model for classifying celestial objects.
+* Achieve a classification accuracy of at least 98% on the test dataset.
+* Learn something new about quasars.
+I recently read an article [here](https://www.smithsonianmag.com/smart-news/astronomers-discover-the-brightest-known-object-in-the-universe-shining-500-trillion-times-as-bright-as-the-sun-180983815/) that discusses the discovery a quasar that was initially thought to be a star due to its immense brightness and it got me inspired to do an astrophysics related data science project

+## Data Dictionary
 | Feature    | Type    | Dataset | Description                                        |
 |------------|---------|---------|----------------------------------------------------|
 | u          | float   | SDSS    | Ultraviolet filter in the photometric system              |